John Barth: Essays

 While writing these books, Barth was also pondering and discussing the theoretical problems of fiction writing.

-In 1967, he wrote a highly influential and, to some, controversial essay considered a manifesto of postmodernism, The Literature of Exhaustion (first printed in The Atlantic, 1967).
+In 1967, he wrote a highly influential and controversial essay considered a manifesto of postmodernism, "The Literature of Exhaustion" (first printed in The Atlantic in 1967).
 It depicts literary realism as a "used-up" tradition; Barth's description of his own work, which many thought illustrated a core trait of postmodernism, is "novels which imitate the form of a novel, by an author who imitates the role of author".

-The essay was widely considered a statement of "the death of the novel", (compare with Roland Barthes' "The Death of the Author").
-Barth has since insisted that he was merely making clear that a particular stage in history was passing, and pointing to possible directions from there.
-He later (1980) wrote a follow-up essay, "The Literature of Replenishment", to clarify the point.
+The essay was widely considered a statement of "the death of the novel", but Barth later insisted that he had merely been making clear that a particular stage in history was passing, and pointing to possible directions from there.
+In 1980, he wrote and published another essay, "The Literature of Replenishment".